Kredible-Inc/.github/profile/README.md

 - **Merit-based, decentralized credit scoring** for Web3
 - **API-first**: Easy integration for any DeFi platform
+- **Integrated P2P lending demo**: Showcases real-world use and dynamic LTV
 - **Financial inclusion**: Unlocks credit for the unbanked and underbanked
 - **Transparent, on-chain logic**: Trustless and verifiable

 ---

-> **Builder Score**: Powering the next generation of inclusive, trust-based finance on Web3.
+> **Builder Score**: Powering the next generation of inclusive, trust-based finance on Web3—with dynamic lending powered by reputation.